aleBranching/odin-landing-page/README.md

 # odin-landing-page
+Practising plain CSS and flexbox rather than using any libraries.

 Landing page for The Odin Project

 ## Extra features that are to be implemented:

-x responsive layout with flexbox
+- responsive layout with flexbox

-x SVG animation
+- SVG animation

-x responsive nav bar
+- responsive nav bar

-x wavey curves seperation
+- wavey curves seperation